 2. Gather Documents

-Collect relevant documents including academic transcripts, certificates, or portfolios.
+Collect relevant documents, including academic transcripts, certificates, or portfolios.
 Gathering documents before you arrive in Canada will be easier and more cost-effective.

 3. Connect with Credential Organizations

 Seek guidance and support from relevant credential organizations, professional associations, or regulatory bodies to understand the process and timeline.
+If you plan to work in a regulated profession in Canada, check out Career Pathways to learn about regulatory bodies for your profession.

-4. Prepare for the Assessment
+4. Prepare for the Credential Recognition Assessment

 Learn about assessment methods such as exams, interviews, supervised work, evaluation of communication skills, and further study.